qwe2820435o2/SceneGuide/Design/Performance optimization for MongoDB Design/Performance Optimization For MongoDB (2) - Optimization Direction.md

 For example: Feed Streaming related

 From a business point of view, we only need to maintain the data of the last half year, because users will only pay attention to the news of the last half year

+We can put the data out of timeliness on AWS S3 for backup
 ```

 ## 6. Slow Queries